 Digital Operational Resilience Act (DORA)

-DORA aims to improve the cyber resilience of financial entities within the EU.
-While the Act does not mandate an SBOM, integrating one into the software lifecycle allows financial institutions to have better control over third-party risks.
-It supports compliance by enhancing the transparency of software components, which is critical for swiftly addressing vulnerabilities.
+DORA aims to strengthen the cyber resilience of financial entities within the EU.
+While the Act doesn’t explicitly mandate the use of an SBOM, incorporating one into the software lifecycle enables financial institutions to better manage third-party risks.
+SBOMs enhance compliance by improving the transparency of software components, which is essential for quickly addressing vulnerabilities.

 PCI DSS 4.0